‘THE TIME OF THE DOCTOR’

 I was equally sad to hear that Matt Smith’s final ‘Doctor Who’ story would be the 2013 Christmas special following ‘The Day of the Doctor’.
 This wasn’t enough time for me to take in Matt’s departure.
 If he’d done one more season in 2014, I would have made the most of Matt’s departure.

 Despite this setback, I was keen to find out what would happen in Matt Smith’s final episode and how his era would end.
-I did wish Matt Smith well, as he about to hang up his bow tie in the TARDIS.
+I did wish Matt Smith well, as he was about to hang up his bow tie in the TARDIS.

 Matt Smith’s final episode wasn’t bad as I thought it would be.
 I enjoyed watching it on Christmas Day.
 Although after speaking to some of my friends at work, they found it very hard-going and complex.
 I sympathise with that, as it was a complex story to follow with lots of things going on in it.